kdingle88/evercraft-springboot/README.md

 ##### Samples

-> As a character I want to be able to wear a ring of protection so that I can be protected from attack
+> As a adventurer I want to be able to wear a ring of protection so that I can be protected from attack

   - adds +2 to armor class

-> As a character I want to be able to wear a belt of giant strength so that I can be even stronger in combat
+> As a adventurer I want to be able to wear a belt of giant strength so that I can be even stronger in combat

   - add +4 to Strength Score

-> As a character I want to be able to wear an amulet of the heavens so that I can strike down evil with holy power
+> As a adventurer I want to be able to wear an amulet of the heavens so that I can strike down evil with holy power

   - +1 to attack against Neutral enemies
   - +2 to attack against Evil enemies